EasyAbp/EasyAbpGuide/Getting-Start-to-Develop-Modules.md

 3. Ensure the `<abp-script ... />` and `<abp-style ... />` in **index.cshtml** have the correct path, for example: `<abp-script src="/Pages/MyModuleName/MyEntities/MyEntity/index.js" />`

+4. Ensure the url of every menu item in **MyModuleNameMenuContributor.cs** is correct.

 ## Step 4: Configure common.prop

 Modify the **common.prop** file with reference to: https://github.com/EasyAbp/PrivateMessaging/blob/master/common.props.